Violet Trefusis: Later life in France

+In his 1975 essay collection La Paille & le Grain, François Mitterrand, who later became President of France in 1981, mentions his friendship with Trefusis under 2 March 1972, when he received "the telegram" informing of her death.
+He goes on to discuss how, before Christmas 1971, he went to Florence to visit her as he knew she was in her last months of life: he had dinner with her and Frank Ashton-Gwatkin, who was a senior Foreign Office official at the beginning of the Second World War, at her house in Florence.

 Personal life

 Trefusis is best remembered for her love affair with the wealthy Vita Sackville-West.
 Virginia Woolf described this by analogy in her 1928 novel Orlando.
 In this romanticized biography of Sackville-West, Trefusis is represented by the Russian princess Sasha.

 The two women both wrote fictional accounts that referred to this love affair (Challenge by Sackville-West, and Broderie Anglaise, a roman à clef in French by Trefusis).
 Sackville-West's son Nigel Nicolson wrote the non-fiction Portrait of a Marriage (1973), based on material from his mother's letters, and adding extensive "clarifications", including some of his father's point of view.
 Such works explored other aspects of the affair.
 Aspects of Trefusis' character also featured in other novels, including Lady Montdore in Nancy Mitford's Love in a Cold Climate (1949), and Muriel in Harold Acton's The Soul's Gymnasium.